Air Pollution Nuisances

 MDNR regulation 10 CSR 10-6.165, Restriction of Emissions of Odors, restricts the release of excessive odors on properties adjacent to or on residential, recreational, institutional, retail sales, hotel, or educational premises.
 Under Saint Louis County Ordinance 612.340, any odor can be deemed objectionable and cannot be released beyond property lines.
 Odors can come and go from an area very quickly.
 Inform the Air Pollution Control Program immediately if an odor becomes a nuisance.

-Open burning in Saint Louis County is limited by Missouri Department of Natural Resources (MDNR) regulation 10 CSR 10-6.045, Open Burning Requirements, which includes the following provisions:
+Open burning in all portions of Saint Louis County (incorporated and unincorporated) is restricted by the St. Louis County Code of Revised Ordinances Ch.
+612.345, Open Burning Restrictions, which includes the following provisions:

-- Open burning for the purpose of weed and pest control for agricultural purposes may be permitted with permission from the Saint Louis County Air Pollution Control Program.
+- Open burning for the purpose of conservation/prairie maintenance may be permitted with permission from the Saint Louis County Air Pollution Control Program.
 Refer to the complete rule for further information.

 Inform the Air Pollution Control Program immediately if illegal open burning is occurring.

 Fugitive particulate matter (PM), such as dust, smoke, soot, pollen, and soil, is prohibited from traveling beyond property lines by MDNR regulation 10 CSR 10-6.170, Restriction of Particulate Matter to the Ambient Air Beyond the Premises of Origin.
-Frequent sources of fugitive PM include construction sites, rock-processing sites, and fires.
+Frequent sources of fugitive PM include construction sites, demolition sites, rock-processing sites, and fires.
 Hot, dry, and windy weather creates the perfect conditions to create fugitive dust problems, but control measures, such as water spray or ceasing work when such weather conditions exist, can help alleviate and prevent dusting issues.
-To prevent smoke issues, situating a fire as far as possible from neighbors downwind greatly reduces the risk that smoke will leave property boundaries and cause a nuisance.
 Inform the Air Pollution Control Program immediately if a particulate matter nuisance is discovered.